jmacost5/CPP-528-Project/about.md

   - name: Rached Fares
     img: ../assets/img/about/Rached.jpeg
     desc: The Only Guy in the group who deals with all of us.
-Enrolled in the masters of data analytics program at ASU.
+Enrolled in the masters of Data Analytics program at ASU.
     github: https://github.com/Rached-ASU
   - name: Mariam Mohamad
     img: ../assets/img/about/Mariam.jfif
-    desc: The Woman Boss that literally manages everything on a whole other timeline and will graduate with her MS in program Evaluation           and Data Analytics in Fall 2022.
+    desc: The Woman Boss that literally manages everything on a whole other timeline and will graduate with her MS in Program Evaluation           and Data Analytics in Fall 2022.
     github: https://github.com/Ma112120
   - name: Megan Rowland
     img: ../assets/img/about/Megan.jpeg
-    desc: The Team Captain that is able to manage everything related to the project and will graduate with her MS           in program Evaluation and Data Analytics in Fall 2022.
+    desc: The Team Captain that is able to manage everything related to the project and will graduate with her MS           in Program Evaluation and Data Analytics in Fall 2022.
     github: https://github.com/mrowland1

 ---